SreejithKSGupta/homepage5/README.md

 ## Installation
    if you can change your default homepage, like in Mozilla Firefox or Chrome, then you can use this homepage by changing the default URL to `https://home555.vercel.app`.
    Suppose you are using a browser without the ability.
-In that case, you can install a new tab extension, like [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) for chrome, edge and other chromium based browsers, or [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) for firefox and set the URL to `https://home555.vercel.app`.
+In that case, you can install a new tab extension, like [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) for Chrome, Edge and other Chromium based browsers, or [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) for Firefox and set the URL to `https://home555.vercel.app`.

 ## Usage